aparnakhadatkar/DP-500-Azure-Data-Analyst/Instructions/labs/03-Explore-data-warehouse.md

 1. When you're done, on the **Manage** page, pause the **sqldb<inject key="DeploymentID" enableCopy="false"/>** dedicated SQL pool.

+### Review
+In this lab, you have completed:
+- Query the data warehouse tables
+- Create SQL queries

 ## You have successfully completed the lab